NNRVINTAGE/SandBridges/Readme.md

 - [Usage](#Usage)

 ## Installation
-Current version of SandBridges tested using the godot 4 and .Net 6.0 enviroment or newer<br>
+Current version of SandBridges have been only tested using the godot 4 and .Net 6.0 enviroment or newer<br>
-To run the plugin in your project, download the project as a zip file<br>
+To install the plugin in your project, first download the project as a zip file<br>
-- then extract to addons/ directory in your game project
+- then extract to `addons/` directory in your game project
 - open the project and build the project before activating (Alt+B in Godot Editor or "dotnet build" in terminal)
 - Open Project tab in the toolbar then go to Project Settings → Plugins and activate SandBridges plugin like this
 <div align="center">